nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 through an all-in-one user-friendly platform!

 It is optimized for use via a **Command Line Interface** (CLI) while still having the benefits of a **Graphical User Interface** (GUI).
-If you are an engineering hiring manager who have a good understanding in CLI-based application and can type fast, **InterviewHub** can get your Interview and applicant management tasks done faster than traditional GUI apps.
+If you are an engineering hiring manager who has a good understanding of CLI-based applications and can type fast, **InterviewHub** can get your interview and applicant management tasks done faster than traditional GUI apps.

 [Back to the Table of Contents](#table-of-contents)